tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/data-reporting/regression-analysis.md

 ---

 ## Overview
-In the social sciences regresion analysis is a popular tool to estimate relationships between a dependent variable and one or more dependent variables.
+In the social sciences, regresion analysis is a popular tool to estimate relationships between a dependent variable and one or more independent variables.
 It is a way to find trends in data, quantify the impact of input variables, and make predictions for unseen data.
-In this building block, we illustrate how to estimate a model, identify outliers, plot a trend line, make predictions, and export the results in a format suitable for a paper.
+In this building block, we illustrate how to estimate a model, identify outliers, plot a trend line, and make predictions.

 ## Code